akobr/mono.me/docs/Monorepo/mrepo-cli.md

   - new package: add new package to current location
   - update package: change version of a package in current location
   - fix packages: fix all hardcoded versions in current project
+  - show packages: show all available packages in current location
   - show usages: show usages of current project
   - show dependency-tree: show full dependency tree of current location
 - executing